How to Run Your Own

 NON-PROFIT ORGANIZATIONS USING OUR SERVICES: RESCUE GROUPS

 Many non-profit organizations have used our free services and directed their donations into other parts of their programs.
 Over time, we realized that FCSNP was basically raising money to pay for their surgeries.
-After considerable discussion by the Board of Directors, we decided to request donations to cover surgery costs from any organization legally authorized to fundraise, e.g., any 501©3 organization.
+After considerable discussion by the Board of Directors, we decided to request payment to cover surgery costs from any large organization legally authorized to fundraise, e.g., any 501©3 organization with gross receipts over $500,000/year .